-Now that we've added a number of devices, it's time to make our home really smart.
-You can do this through scenes.
-These are rules with conditions that must be carried out.
+We've now added some devices so it's time to make our home really smart.
+You can make this possible by means of scenes.
+These are rules with conditions that must be executed.

 Example lighting on at sunset:

-Let's start simple to make sure that when the sun goes down the lights are turned on automatically.
-We go to our settings (radar icon) and click on scenes and then on "add scene".
-We choose the block scenes below because this will be a fairly simple scene.
+We start with a simple example.
+We ensure that when the sun goes down, the lighting is automatically switched on.
+We go to our settings via the radar icon to create a scene via the scenes section.
+We then choose the block scenes because this is going to be a fairly simple scene.

 We give the scene a name and choose an icon (too bad there are only a few).
 Then we get 2 columns.
 A trigger (if) column and a do column.

 On the right side see the option to select a device.
 This is divided into single devices and groups of devices.
 On the far right you have some general triggers.
-Like the weather, your location, another scene, etc. In our case we choose the "time" and the sunrise / sunset block, which we drag into the first column.
-We want the lights to turn on after sunset, so select "at sunset".
-So now we have made the trigger when the sun sets that it should start.
-Now we are going to make sure that the lights are turned on.
+Such as the weather, your location, another scene, etc. In our case we choose the "time" and the sunrise/sunset block, we drag them in the first column.
+We want the lights to come on after sunset so select "at sunset".
+So now we have created the trigger when the sun goes down that it should start.
+Now we're going to make sure the lights are turned on.

 To select the lamps we click on "device" on the far right and drag the single option in the "do" column.
 You will see a selection of your rooms and can select a lamp in this room.
 Then we say to enable it and press save.